evilchili/poetry-slam/README.md

 ### Initializing poetry-slam

 The first time you use poetry-slam in a new project, it's a good idea to run `slam init`.
-This will add opinionated defaults for the build tooling directly to your pyproject.toml.
+This will add opinionated defaults for the build tooling directly to your `pyproject.toml`.
 It will also add both pytest and pytest-cov as dependencies in your dev group.

 ```bash
 % cd /some/poetry-project/